 As she steps into the firelight, her skin is charcoal, almost black, her eyes are nothing but black orbs - like her entire eyeball is just one large pupil with no white or iris.

 “What are you doing here in the middle of nowhere?”
 She asks with a smile.
-While her voice of soft and gentle, the fangs in her smile have me worried.
+While her voice is soft and gentle, the fangs in her smile have me worried.

 “Umm..
 I was seeking shelter from the rain.”
 I say nervously, unwilling to give up my weapon now that I think I face something that’s more than human.